hmrc/customs-notification/README.md

 # customs-notification

-The objective of the this endpoint is as below:
+The objective of this service is

 1. Receive an update from CDS Backend System (Messaging) regarding a declaration that a CDS Client made earlier using Customs Declarations API

 2. Fetch client details(Client’s provided callback URL and Security Token) using the CDS Client ID received in header

-3. Notify the CDS Client with the given payload by calling notification gateway service with the payload
+3. Notify the CDS Client with the given payload by calling the notification gateway service with the payload or sending it to the pull queue

+4. Provide two endpoints for the counting and deleting of notifications blocked from being pushed.

 ## Configuration for Internal Clients